 Even then, assuming the services that are available will completely meet the security needs of the business is an invitation for disaster.
 If data is compromised, the road to recovery is a long and painful process which, unfortunately, is not always successful.

 The ClearScale Solution

-One Mobile Payment company was very much aware of this risk.
+One mobile payment company was very much aware of this risk.
 With data centers located around the world, this company had volumes of sensitive customer payment data that had to be stored and accessed in a way that allowed them to be Payment Card Industry (PCI) compliant.
-With these challenges very much in their mind, they engaged with ClearScale, an AWS Certified Premier Partner, to design a fully secure Virtual Private Cloud (VPC) to provide complete security and redundancy of the customer data while still allowing low latency transfer of data between between their global locations.
+With these challenges in their mind, they engaged with ClearScale, an AWS Certified Premier Partner, to design a fully secure Virtual Private Cloud (VPC) to provide complete security and redundancy of the customer data while still allowing low latency transfer of data between their global locations.